jacobwindsor/SQANTI-Explorer/README.md

 # SQANTI Explorer
-A data visualization tool to aid in the inter-sample analysis of the isoform characterization provided by SQANTI.
+A data visualization tool to aid in the inter-sample analysis of the isoform characterization provided by SQANTI (https://github.com/ConesaLab/SQANTI).

+SQANTI Explorer allows you to upload any number of datasets and analyse the isforom characteristics of each dataset.
+Isoforms can be filtered by a number of features (eg. polyexonic/monoexonic, RTS hallmarks etc.) and helpful graphs are built off of the filtered datasets.
+Furthermore, an IGV integration allows you to explore the isoforms present in each filtered dataset from within the application.

 ## Feature Requests/Bugs
 Please submit an issue via the issue tracker for any feature requests and/or bugs.